Select the perfect cut of meat for dinner and for your budget

 Johnny: I always like to ask him or her if there's anything special in the back that they don't have in the case.
 While I am clearly a man who is always after the best beef he can find, sometimes a rack of dry-aged lamb or some dry-aged pork chops are a great way to mix things up.

 So what are you waiting for?
-Armed with your new knowledge, grab a bottle of red (eventually link to an article about wine pairings), head to your local market or delivery service, and soon you’ll be adding “Prime” into your foodstagram handle.
+Armed with your new knowledge, grab a bottle of red, head to your local market or delivery service, and soon you’ll be adding “Prime” into your foodstagram handle.

 Oh yeah, if you’re curious about whether or not you can flip that steak while it’s cooking, we also solved that for ya.